Rivington: Water catchment

 The flooding of the valley for the reservoirs was at first met with significant opposition, but did boost the local economy.
-Plans required the demolition of some existing properties and the flooding of farmland, the original proposal was to demolish all buildings in the village, which was stopped by local opposition, Leverhulme with his political influence was instrumental in saving the village and seeing protections put in place in the Liverpool Corporation Act 1902.
+Plans required the demolition of some existing properties and the flooding of farmland.
+The original proposal was to demolish all buildings in the village, which was stopped by local opposition.
+Leverhulme, with his political influence, was instrumental in saving the village and seeing protections put in place in the Liverpool Corporation Act 1902.
 The building of the chain of reservoirs required a large labour force and during and after the build resulted in an unexpected influx of tourists.

-In the early 20th century tourism had led to two hotels, busy public houses, Tea Rooms and many offshoot businesses including a wash house at Rivington Hall supplied by Leverhulmes father, James Lever.
+In the early 20th century tourism had led to two hotels, busy public houses, tea rooms and many offshoot businesses including a wash house at Rivington Hall, supplied by Leverhulme's father James Lever.
 The tourist industry was further increased with the opening of Lever Park in 1904.